-3 Account Opening and Operation of Deposit Accounts:
+4.3.
+Account Opening and Operation of Deposit Accounts:

-- a) The Bank before opening any deposit account will carry out due diligence as required under "Know Your Customer" (KYC) and Anti Money Laundering or any other statutory requirements/guidelines issued by RBI and or such other norms or procedures adopted by the Bank.
+- (i) The Bank before opening any deposit account will carry out due diligence as required under "Know Your Customer" (KYC) and Anti Money Laundering or any other statutory requirements/guidelines issued by RBI and or such other norms or procedures as per customer Acceptance Policy adopted by the Bank.
 In case of any additional information required, Bank would seek separately and would specify the objective of obtaining such additional information.
-If the decision to open an account of a prospective depositor requires clearance at a higher level, reasons for any delay in opening of the account will be informed to him and the final decision of the Bank will be conveyed at the earliest to him. - b) The due diligence process, while opening a deposit account will involve satisfying about the identity of the person, verification of address, satisfying about his occupation and source of income.
-Obtaining introduction (if required) of the prospective depositor from a person acceptable to the bank and obtaining recent photograph of the person/s opening/operating the account are part of due diligence process.
+If the decision to open an account of a prospective depositor requires clearance at a higher level, reasons for any delay in opening of the account will be informed to him and the final decision of the Bank will be conveyed at the earliest to him. - (ii) The due diligence process, while opening a deposit account will involve satisfying about the identity of the person, verification of address, satisfying about his occupation and source of income.
+Obtaining introduction (if required) of the prospective depositor from a person acceptable to the bank and obtaining recent photograph of the person/s opening/operating the account are part of due diligence process. - (iii) In addition to the due diligence requirements, under KYC norms, the Bank is required by law to obtain Permanent Account Number (PAN) or General Index Register (GIR) Number or alternatively declaration in Form No. 60 or 61 as specified under the Income Tax Act / Rules and PMLA Rules amended vide notification dated 1st June 2017 and subsequent amendments (and thereafter subject to the final judgement of the Hon'ble Supreme Court).

-- c) In addition to the due diligence requirements, under KYC norms, the Bank is required by law to obtain Permanent Account Number (PAN) or General Index Register (GIR) Number or alternatively declaration in Form No. 60 or 61 as specified under the Income Tax Act / Rules and PMLA Rules amended vide notification dated 1st June 2017 and subsequent amendments (and thereafter subject to the final judgement of the Hon'ble Supreme Court). - d) The bank is committed to providing basic banking services to disadvantaged sections of the society.
-Banking services will be offered to them through Basic savings Bank Deposit Accounts (BSBDA) and accounts will be opened with relaxed customer acceptance norms as per regulatory guidelines. - e) The account opening forms and other material would be provided to the prospective depositor by the Bank.
+- (iv) The bank is committed to providing basic banking services to disadvantaged sections of the society.
+Banking services will be offered to them through Basic Savings Bank Deposit Accounts (BSBDA) and accounts will be opened with relaxed customer acceptance norms as per regulatory guidelines. - (v) The account opening forms and other material would be provided to the prospective depositor by the Bank.
 The same will contain details of information to be furnished and documents to be produced for verification and or for record.
 It is expected of the Bank official opening the account, to explain the procedural formalities and provide necessary clarifications sought by the prospective depositor when he approaches for opening an account.
-Additionally, prospective depositor would be provided with "MITC" (Most Important Terms & Conditions) on the product when he approaches for opening a deposit account which would inter-alia contain the following: - Information regarding number of transactions, cash withdrawals etc., that can be done free of charge within a given period; - Information about the kind of charges, if any, in case of exceeding such limits in the form of a tariff schedule; - Information on the rate at which interest is paid on savings deposits and its periodicity. - Minimum balance to be maintained and penalty for non-maintenance thereof - Other charges like cheque book issue charges, ATM/debit cards etc. - f) Customer can also avail other banking product services offered by bank from time to time like risk perception with the approval of Board.
-Use of mobile banking services for cross border inward and outward transfers is strictly prohibited.
+Additionally, prospective depositor would be provided with "MITC" (Most Important Terms & Conditions) on the product when he approaches for opening a deposit account which would inter-alia contain the following: - Information regarding number of transactions, cash withdrawals etc., that can be done free of charge within a given period; - Information about the kind of charges, if any, in case of exceeding such limits in the form of a tariff schedule; - Information on the rate at which interest is paid on savings deposits and its periodicity. - Minimum balance to be maintained and penalty for non-maintenance thereof. - Other charges like cheque book issue charges, ATM/debit cards etc. - (vi) Customer can also avail other banking product services offered by bank from time to time like -